BSc Developmental Biology with Industrial/Professional Experience

 • Anatomy of the skull review lecture - this interactive lecture aims to refresh student knowledge in order to prepare for the clinical and research lectures.

-• Morphing skulls: how human heads evolve - this lecture examines morphometric issues related to the skull
+• Morphing skulls 1 & 2: how human heads evolve, do they keep evolving? - these lectures examine morphometric issues related to the skull

 • Functional anatomy of cranial sutures - this session looks at structural changes in cranial sutures throughout life.

 • Structure and function of the skin – this lecture will include a histology overview and how skin sections are prepared

 • Mechanisms of skin aging – including clinical presentation and mechanical measures